garden-io/garden/docs/using-garden/actions.md

 Note, however, that if a disabled action is referenced as a _build_ dependency of another action, the action will still be built when needed, to ensure the dependant action can be built as expected.

+For other action kinds, the action is skipped in all scenarios, and dependency declarations to it are ignored.
+Note however that template strings referencing outputs (i.e. runtime outputs) will fail to resolve when the action is disabled, so you need to make sure to provide alternate values for those if you're using them, using conditional expressions.

 See the [disabled-config example](../../examples/disabled-configs) for more details.

 ## Further Reading